Criticism of Walmart: Gender and sexual orientation

+In 2017, Walmart featured a wig on their website that was described with a racial slur in reference to the wig's shade of brown.
+This sparked much criticism and controversy on Twitter for being racist.
+Walmart made the item unavailable shortly after the controversy began.

 Poorly run and understaffed stores

 In 2015, the Walmart CEO acknowledged a need for Walmart to refocus on cleanliness and tidiness, restocking shelves quickly, integration with digital, sideline businesses such as gas stations and care clinics, better selection such as in fresh produce, and correcting the situation in which Walmart prices were not always as low as those of competitors.

 In a January 2012 article in the Harvard Business Review, Professor Zeynep Ton stated, "Moreover, the financial benefits of cutting employees are direct, immediate, and easy to measure, whereas the less-desirable effects are indirect, long term, and difficult to measure."
 A lot of retailers, including Walmart, evaluate managers by a ratio of sales to payroll expense.
 Managers do not have direct control over sales, almost never making decisions on merchandise mix, layout, or pricing.
 However, they very much have direct control over payroll and when sales numbers drop, such managers are quick to reduce payroll.
 That is, labor ends up being treated as a cost driver rather than a sales driver.
 At times, these pressures have even been such that Walmart managers placed pressure on employees to "work off the clock," a form of wage theft.
 As counter examples of companies which are both price leaders and invest in their employees, Prof. Ton points to QuikTrip convenience stores, Mercadona and Trader Joe's supermarkets, and Costco wholesale clubs.

 In February 2013, Walmart received an American Customer Satisfaction Index rating of 71 as compared to 81 for Target, placing Walmart last for the year among retail and department stores.
 According to Bloomberg News, this marks the sixth year in a row Walmart has either finished last or tied for last.